Make Her Feel Welcome with Chic Points

 Hellotampon, you’re right, as long as you keep an eye on just what goes into a “salad”, a little bit of dressing is totally fine.
 (It makes me cringe a little bit when my roommate declares she’s going to eat healthy tonight, only to come home with a fast food salad, to which she adds even more dressing) But I really do like having salad without the ranch or blue cheese.
 Everything just tastes more crisp and fresh.

 What do you guys like to put in your salad?
-Lately I’ve been adding some beans so I stay full longer and get a little more protein.posted almost 3 years ago
+Lately I’ve been adding some beans so I stay full longer and get a little more protein.posted about 3 years ago

 This is a great idea!!!

-I like to squeeze lemon juice over cucumber, and this is pretty similar – I will definitely give it a try!posted almost 3 years ago
+I like to squeeze lemon juice over cucumber, and this is pretty similar – I will definitely give it a try!posted about 3 years ago